Journals (Cobain)

 Journals is a collection of writings and drawings by American musician Kurt Cobain, who was the lead singer and guitarist of Nirvana.
 Though the content is undated, it is arranged in approximately chronological order.
 It was published in hardcover by Riverhead Books in November 2002, and in paperback by Riverhead Books in November 2003.
 Journals opened at No. 1 on the New York Times bestseller list (non-fiction).
 It contains scrawled notes, drafted letters, shopping lists, and drawings by Cobain.

 Release

-Journals was released one month after the release of the self-titled greatest hits album, Nirvana, in 2002, Cobain's band before he had committed suicide in 1994.
+Published in November of 2002, Journals was released one month after the release of Nirvana, the self-titled greatest hits album which features the previously unreleased song, You Know You're Right, the last recorded song of Cobain's band before his suicide in 1994.
 Billboard thus described the book as a "music driven blockbuster" with a first printing of nearly 375,000 copies.

 Letters

 Journals contains a number of letters, either early drafts or unsent, that Cobain wrote to friends or peers.
 Included are friendly letters to Dale Crover of the Melvins, Tobi Vail of Bikini Kill and Eugene Kelly of the Vaselines, a tender letter to his wife, Courtney Love, a letter thanking The Advocate following his interview with the gay and lesbian magazine in early 1992, and even a letter to Simon Fair Timony, the then-nine-year-old stepson of Half Japanese member Jad Fair, asking him to contribute artwork for what would become In Utero.
 It also includes a letter from Cobain and Nirvana bassist Krist Novoselic firing then-drummer Dave Foster from the band, and angry letters from Cobain to MTV and Rolling Stone.